ronaldoussoren/pyobjc/docs/metadata/bridgesupport.rst

 <enum>
 ......

-This element defines a numeric constant such as an :c:type:`enum` label or C a macro that expands into an integer or float literal.
+This element defines a numeric constant such as an *enum* label or C a macro that expands into an integer or float literal.

 .. sourcecode:: xml